omicscodeathon/Exvar/README.md

 ## The project :

 The project aims to create a workflow to perform gene expression and  genetic variats (SNPs, Indels, and CNVs) data analysis and  visualization.

-The project includes a data analysis R package  and data visualization shiny app .
+## 1. ExpVar R package :

-## 1. Data analysis R package : ExpVar
+The ExpVar  R package performs gene expression and  genetic variats (SNPs, Indels, and CNVs) data analysis and  visualization.

-The ExpVar  R package is developed to facilitate the data analysis and minimize the skills required for the genetic expression and  variants calling.
-It only includes 5 functions, providing an easy biologist-friendly workflow.
-Standard analysis and  filtering settings are used as default
+IT is developed to facilitate and minimize the skills required for the genetic expression and  variants calling.
+It includes 8 functions, providing an easy biologist-friendly workflow.

 The package functions are represented in Table1.